 For this vacation, our first trip was to the Museum of Science in Boston.
 This has been one of my favorites from when I was a kid and some of what I remember is still there (which is both good and bad.)

 I’d managed to get hold of some passes to the current special exhibit “Dead Sea Scrolls: Life in Ancient Times”.
 The Israeli Antiquities Authority has shipped over artifacts dating back 3000 years, including a 3-ton stone from the 2nd Temple in Jerusalem (the one destroyed by the Romans in 70 AD) and some among the thousands of fragments of the Dead Sea Scrolls.

 I’ve long had a fascination with the scrolls, ever since I began reading books of biblical archeology and the magazine Biblical Archeology Review, when I worked for Whittemore’s church supply and Christian bookstore in Needham, Mass, from 1989 to 1992.
-That interested was piqued when the store’s owner, Ernie Martin, told that the original Mr. Whittemore was once offered some of the scrolls to purchase by an Orthodox priest who was storing them in his basement in Worcester, Mass.
+That interest was piqued when the store’s owner, Ernie Martin, told me that the original Mr. Whittemore was once offered some of the scrolls for purchase by an Orthodox priest who was storing them in his basement in Worcester, Mass.
 The priest later sold them through a classified ad in the Wall Street Journal to a go-between who was secretly representing the nascent State of Israel.

 The exhibit was amazing, and didn’t just showcase the scrolls, but also highlighted the elements of life in the Holy Land from about 1,000 BC to about 100 AD, including many household items, materials from the Temples and Qumran and even Masada.
 The conservation and restoration of the Scrolls, as well as their original discovery, were important as well.
 Unfortunately, no photography of any kind was allowed in the room where the scroll fragments were displayed.